suryanox/crumble/docs/decisions/README.md

 ## slot_count and free_space_offset live inside the page bytes, not next to them
-first version had them as separate struct fields sitting beside a raw byte array — wrong, caught it myself. a page has to serialize to disk as literally just those bytes. if the header lives outside the array there's nothing on disk to reconstruct it from after a restart.
+first version had them as separate struct fields sitting beside a raw byte array — wrong, caught it myself. a page has to serialize to disk as is literally just those bytes. if the header lives outside the array there's nothing on disk to reconstruct it from after a restart.